* U.S. retail sales unexpectedly fall; jobless claims rise

 "We understand the impact the weather is having, and we

 expect the economy is going to perk up when we get some more

-seasonal weather in the second quarter," said Phil Orlando,
+seasonal weather in the second quarter.
+Autos will come back,

 On Thursday, the eastern United States was in the grip of